Loki: Season 2 (2023) Show Review

 Marvel Studios / The Walt Disney Company

-Breaking Brad – Directed by Dan DeLeeuw.
+Breaking Brad Directed by Dan DeLeeuw.
 Written by Eric Martin.

 As I said, this episode was frantically paced, especially the opening minutes.
-With the previous episode ending with General Dox rallying the TVA troops to hunt down Sylvie and vowing to ignore a direct order from Judge Gamble to cease the pruning of Branched Timelines immediately, Breaking Bad picks up with Loki, Mobius, and Hunter B-15 stalking Hunter X-5 in 1977 upon the Sacred Timeline, which is still fully functioning as an independent Base Reality despite emerging as a sort of launching pad for countless Branched Timelines upon the death of He Who Remains.
+With the previous episode ending with General Dox rallying the TVA troops to hunt down Sylvie and vowing to ignore a direct order from Judge Gamble to cease the pruning of Branched Timelines immediately, Breaking Brad picks up with Loki, Mobius, and Hunter B-15 stalking Hunter X-5 in 1977 upon the Sacred Timeline, which is still fully functioning as an independent Base Reality despite emerging as a sort of launching pad for countless Branched Timelines upon the death of He Who Remains.
 There, X-5 has become a famous actor in the motion picture Zaniac! and he’s basically living his best life.
-This sequence starts fast and with little backstory at all beyond the end of the previous episode in which Wolfe exclaimed “this changes everything!” to which Dox responded “this changes nothing.”
+This sequence starts fast and with little backstory at all beyond the end of the previous episode in which Wolfe exclaimed “This changes everything!” to which Dox responded “This changes nothing.”

 Loki and Movius and B-15 are stalking X-5 because they have reason to believe that he located Sylvie, and they wish to interrogate him.
-X-5 is quickly detained in a sequence in which Loki’s powers are illustrated in some new and fun ways and he’s taken back to the TVA and interrogated.
+X-5 is quickly detained in a sequence in which Loki’s powers are illustrated in some new and fun ways, and he’s taken back to the TVA and interrogated.
 All of this is GREAT stuff!
 The things that Brad said to Loki, the things that Brad said to Mobius, and the things that Mobius and Loki said to each other … it was all wonderful!
-I loved how Brad casually insulted Loki and Mobius both, calling each of them out in a way that demanded they get off OF their respective high horses!
+I loved how Brad casually insulted Loki and Mobius both, calling each of them out in a way that demanded they get off of their respective high horses!
 Seeing Mobius lose his cool, and then seeing Loki and Mobius conspire against Brad together was all brilliant, as was their conversation over key lime pie!

 Ultimately, X-5 comes clean and Loki and Mobius travel (with Brad) to the 1982 Branched Timeline in which Sylvie is residing where she has taken on a job at McDonald’s.
-She’s obviously content working a quiet day job in the small quiet town of Broxton while living with no regrets.
+She’s obviously content working a quiet day job in the small town of Broxton while living with no regrets.
 Her reunion with Tom Hiddleston’s Loki is incredible!
 The way they just stare at each other during the scene says more than a thousand words ever could!
 They’ve both sort of settled into the stand that they took, but Loki still desperately wants Sylvie to see things his way (that the TVA is a necessary evil) and seeing her in the future complicated all of it for him even more than it already was.
 Mobius and X-5 have a great interaction here as well over some fast food.

 Everything comes to a head when it’s revealed that this whole setup has been a trap and that Dox is actively leading a diabolical campaign to purge the Sacred Timeline of all of its Branches, including the one that our heroes are currently inhabiting!
 Loki, Mobius, and Sylvie rush back to the TVA together where they confront Dox and her Minutemen, and a fight ensues and … THE HEROES FAIL TO STOP DOX AND THE MINUTEMEN!